h-rueda/Report4s/README.md

 testng 6.9.4 or later

 ### Caution
-DO NOT RENAME THE report4s JAR FILE.
+Do not rename the report4s JAR file.

 ### Installation
 Add the jar files to the classpath.